alegw/openzeppelin-docs/docs/docs/using-web3.md

 ### Deploying the smart contract
 Now, let’s start playing with our contract!
 You will need to deploy our contract to the network first.
-To do that, you will use a Solidity compiler for node.js called solc.
+To do that, you will use a Solidity compiler for node.js called `solc`.
 You can install it by running:

 ```
 npm install -g solc